alphagov/paas-tech-docs/source/documentation/guidance/php-database.md

 extension=openssl.so
 ```

-You should use this method instead of the deprecated method of defining PHP extensions in the `.bp-config/options.json` buildpack config file.
+You should use this method instead of the now-deprecated method of defining PHP extensions in the `.bp-config/options.json` buildpack config file.

 You can find more information about how to configure the PHP buildpack at https://docs.cloudfoundry.org/buildpacks/php/gsg-php-config.html [external link].

-Example code showing how to connect to MySQL and PostgreSQL from your app is detailed below.
+Refer to the code below for examples on how to connect your app to the databases.

 ### Example code - MySQL